m-lima/rucline/README.md

 use rucline::Prompt;

 if let Ok(Some(string)) = Prompt::new()
-    // Create a bold prompt
+    // Add a prompt question
     .prompt("What's you favorite website? ")
     // Add some likely values as completions .completer(completion::Basic::new(&[